-13.1 The University of Utah Field Liaisons are expected to:
+13.1 The Field Liaisons are expected to:

-- 1. Monitor the student's practicum experience and assist in evaluating the student's performance.
+- 1. Monitor the student's internship experience and assist in evaluating the student's performance.
 This includes responding to emails and other inquiries in a timely manner - 2.
-Assist the field instructor and other agency personnel in connecting the school's expectations of students, the curriculum, the school's goals for practicum, and the agency's goals for practicum. - 3.
+Assist the Field Instructor and other agency personnel in connecting the school's expectations of students, the social work curriculum, the school's goals for internship, and the agency's goals for internship. - 3.
 Facilitate the student's learning by providing guidance and serving as a source of information. - 4.
-Meet at least once each semester with the student and the field instructor to discuss the internship and evaluate the student's progress. - 5.
-Assess progress toward competencies, requirements, and hours, and contact student when hours decrease by more than 20% or other competencies and requirements are not being addressed. - 6.
-Assist the student in integrating theory and the specific experiences of the practicum through feedback on assignments.
+Meet at least once each semester with the student and the Field Instructor to discuss the internship and evaluate the student's progress. - 5.
+Assess progress toward competencies, requirements and hours, and contact student when hours decrease by more than 20% or other competencies and requirements are not being addressed. - Assist the student in integrating social work theory and the specific experiences of the practicum through feedback on logs and process recording, and facilitation of field seminar. - 7.
+Participate in arranging and securing a mid-term and final evaluation of the student's performance in field. - 8.
+Meeting with student and Field Instructor when problems arise, developing a success plan when appropriate and documenting all interactions with students and/or Field Instructor.

-- 7. Participate in arranging and securing a mid- term and final evaluation of the student's performance in field. - Meeting with student and Field Instructor when problems arise, developing a success plan when appropriate and documenting all interactions with students and/or Field Instructor. - 9.
-Contacting the Field Director and Associate Director when problems emerge and/or when a student is in jeopardy of not fulfilling the requirements. - 10.
+- 9. Contacting the Field Education Director and associate director when problems emerge and/or when a student is in jeopardy of not fulfilling the requirements. - 10.
 Issuing a final grade in compliance with University of Utah grading policy. - 11.
 Supporting the daily operations of the field education office by assisting in administrative tasks as requested.